-A Zazzle Template is a product which contains images and/or text placeholders that are easily personalized by the buyer.
+A Zazzle template is a product that contains images and/or text placeholders that are easily personalised by the buyer.
 This is a great way to allow your customers to make a product personal to them, while removing the complexity of designing something from scratch.

-Popular template products include greeting cards which allow the customer to upload their own picture, t-shirts for sports teams with a player's last name on the back, personalized wedding announcement postage and invitations, business cards, and more.
+Popular template products include greeting cards which allow the customer to upload their own picture, t-shirts for sports teams with a player's last name on the back, personalised wedding announcements, invitations, business cards and more.

-When a customer views a template product page, all he has to do is fill out to one or more simple fields to personalize the product.
-We call these product pages "EZ Templates" because it's easy for a buyer to fill out his information and click the Add to Cart button to buy the product.
+When customers view EZ form templates for product like business cards or invitations, all they have to do is fill out one or more simple fields to personalise the product.
+We call these product pages "EZ Templates" because it's easy for a buyer to fill out their information and click the Add to Cart button to buy the product.